Glossary

 | Awareness | The primitive non-interactional act by which B brings the interaction into being.
 Not detection.
 Not itself an interaction. |

 | Mass | The atomic, leaf-level interaction.
-Has no sub-interactions and a primitive mark.
+Has no sub-interactions.
+Lacks a local agent A — its A is the Source; its primitive mark is the Source's bit.
 The substance out of which all higher interactions are composed.
 The origin of all interactions. |

 | One Interaction | The universe.
 Root of the tree.
 Its interior contains everything we can observe.
 Its mark is forever hidden from us by construction. |